 - Make time for family and friends

 Figuring out how to be productive requires a bit of trial and error.
 Everyone works differently — some people are more productive in the mornings while others tend to have a stroke of genius after midnight.
 Find what works best for you and build your routine around that.
-This guide is a great resource to help you maintain your health and wellbeing and ensure you thrive during these uncertain times.
+This guide is a great resource to help you maintain your health and wellbeing while you’re remote working.